 Here’s where you will find various legal documents including the Constitution and Canons of the Diocese.
 It also has templates you can download and use to develop documents for use in your congregation.

-The Constitution and Canons of the Diocese of Rhode Island [PDF, 147KB], also include the Rules of Order that govern how the Diocesan Convention is conducted.
+The 2016 Diocesan Constitution & Canons [PDF], also include the Rules of Order that govern how the Diocesan Convention is conducted.
 The Constitution of the Diocese of Rhode Island identifies the Diocese of Rhode Island as a member of the Episcopal Church in the United States, and identifies the basic structures of governance within the diocese.
 The Canons of the Diocese of Rhode Island govern the affairs of the diocese and the churches associated with it.

 The diocesan canons are subject to the Constitution and Canons of the Episcopal Church which govern the church-wide organization and the dioceses of the Episcopal Church.

 By-Laws are developed by each congregation and approved by the Standing Committee.
 This TEMPLATE is offered as a starting point in developing your own.
 Technically a church doesn’t have by-laws because it isn’t an independent corporation — all churches are held in trust for the Episcopal Church as a whole and are subject to the Constitution and Canons of the Episcopal Church in general and of their diocese in particular.